ericjlrichard/relative-placement-js/README.md

     Why relative placement?
     -----------------------
-      Relative placement is an efficient way of weeding out "abnormal" judge scores.
-Whereas a classic scoring system can allow one single judge to tank a performance, or, on the contrary, boost it, relative placement does a pretty good job of ignoring outliers.
+      Relative placement is an efficient way of weeding out "abnormal" scores.
+Whereas a classic point system can allow one single judge to tank a performance, or, on the contrary, boost it, relative placement does a pretty good job of ignoring outliers.
 Far and wide, the concept of relative placement is all about MAJORITY.
-If a majority of judges think you should win, you should win, whether the other judges think otherwise or not.
+If a majority of judges think you should win, you should win, whether or not the other judges think otherwise.

+      For an extremely thorough look at relative placement: https://www.worldsdc.com/wp-content/uploads/2016/04/Relative_placement.pdf

     Prelims
     -------